sylvainmetayer/dotfiles/README.md

 ## GPG Keys

-If you want to import a GPG key and set it as your Git signing key to sign your commits, import it **before** starting the playbook with the following command :
+If you want to import a GPG key and set it as your Git signing key to sign your commits, import it **before** starting the playbook with the following commands :

-> `gpg --import key.asc`
+- `gpg --import key.asc`
+- `gpg --update-trustdb`

 Then, get the fingerprint of the wanted key with  `gpg --list-secret-keys --keyid-format LONG` and set this value as `git_key` in the `variables.yml` file.